syedaliadil2010-test/coding-assignment/README.md

 - Can you design something that is easy-to-use and visually pleasing?
 - Can you use version control correctly?
 - Can you follow instructions and meet scope requirements?

-*If you have any questions, please don’t hesitate to ask.
-Asking for clarification is encouraged.

 :warning: When you are finished, please update your readme with a description of which features you implemented and your process for solving the problem.